jaheyns/CfdOF/FoamCaseBuilder/Readme.md

 ### Software prerequisits for Testing (Linux ONLY as in year 2016!!!)

 - both python 3.4+ and python 2.7 are supported
-- FreeCAD 0.17+: with all FEM features, netgen for meshing, before merge of this this fork, you need to build my forK `git clone --branch foambuilder1 https://github.com/qingfengxia/FreeCAD.git  --single-branch` If you install freecad-daily version 20160921 from PPA, CFD module can be tested with FreeCAD master
+- FreeCAD 0.17 daily build: with all FEM features, netgen for meshing If you install freecad-daily version 20160921 from PPA, CFD module can be tested with FreeCAD master

 - OpenFOAM: 3.0+ will be supported for simplified setting dict; 2.x should works but not tested